shawndotty/obsidian-feishu-fetcher/README.md

 1. Enable the Feishu Fetcher plugin in Obsidian.
 2. Open the plugin settings page.
-3. Click **+ Add New Fetch Source** to create a new data source.
+3. Click **+ Add New Data Source** to create a new data source.
 4. In the edit modal that appears, fill in the following information:
-    -   **Fetch Source Name**: Give your data source a descriptive name (e.g., "My Reading Notes").
+    -   **Data Source Name**: Give your data source a descriptive name (e.g., "My Reading Notes").
 This name will appear in the command palette.
-    -   **Fetch Source URL**: Paste the Bitable link you copied earlier.
+    -   **Data Source URL**: Paste the Bitable link you copied earlier.
     -   **APP ID**: Paste your custom app's App ID.
-    -   **APP Secret**: Paste your custom app's App Secret.
+    -   **App Secret**: Paste your custom app's App Secret.
     -   **Target Path**: Set a folder path in your Obsidian vault where notes fetched from Feishu will be stored (e.g., `Feishu Notes`).
 The plugin will create the folder if it doesn't exist.
 5. Click **Save** to save the settings.

 ### (III) How to Use

 1. Press `Ctrl+P` (or `Cmd+P`) to open the Obsidian command palette.
-2. Search for "Feishu Fetcher," and you will see commands generated for each of your configured data sources, in the format `Fetch [Your Data Source Name]`.
+2. Search for "Feishu Fetcher," and you will see commands generated for each of your configured data sources, in the format `Get [Your Data Source Name]`.
 3. Select the command for the data source you want to sync and press Enter.
 4. The plugin will prompt you to select an update time range (e.g., "Notes updated in the last day" or "All notes").
 5. After selection, the plugin will start fetching data and create or update notes in the specified target path.